My Visit to St. Helena

 What you need to know before you anchor.

-• Terminal: No cruise pier — ships anchor offshore at Jamestown and tender passengers to harbor
+- Terminal: No cruise pier — ships anchor offshore at Jamestown and tender passengers to the harbor wharf.
+The tender fare is included in your cruise fare.

-• Distance to Town: Jamestown is immediately accessible from tender landing; major sites require taxi or tour
+- Distance to Town: Jamestown is immediately accessible from the tender landing; major sites like Longwood House require a taxi or tour (cost: $25-$40 each way).

-• Tender: Yes — all passengers tender from ship to harbor (weather-dependent; swells can delay operations)
+- Tender: Yes — all passengers tender from ship to harbor.
+Tendering is weather-dependent; swells can delay or cancel operations.
+Wheelchair accessible tenders are limited.

-• Currency: Saint Helena Pound (SHP) equal to British Pound (GBP); both accepted; limited ATMs in Jamestown
+- Currency: Saint Helena Pound (SHP) equal to British Pound (GBP); both accepted.
+Limited ATMs in Jamestown; cards accepted at most shops.

-• Language: English (British-influenced with unique local dialect)
+- Language: English (British-influenced with a unique local dialect)

 St. Helena Area Map